ThoughtWorksStudios/bobcat/README.md

 | date with time (UTC)           | `2017-07-04T12:30:28Z`      |
 | date with time and zone offset | `2017-07-04T12:30:28Z-0800` |
 | collection                     | `["a", "b", "c", 1, 2, 3]`  |

+##### Customizing date formats

+Date fields (i.e. `date(min, max, format)`) can take an optional 3rd argument: a strftime format string, e.g. `"%b %d, %Y %H:%M:%S"`

+If you need to customize the format of a constant date value, you have 2 options:

+1. Use `date()` where min and max are the same: `date(2017-01-01, 2017-01-01, "%b %d, %Y")`
+2. Use a literal string field instead, as JSON doesn't really have date types anyway (dates are always serialized to strings)

 ##### Entity Field Types